-- Maximize cash generation of our heritage businesses in order to fund our transition toward high growth verticals whilst continuing to deliver a high level of shareholder return. - Leveraging the connectivity verticals to deliver revenue growth, more specifically: - Geostationary-enabled: in Fixed Broadband via EUTELSAT KONNECT and KONNECT VHTS satellites as well as in other applications via selected investments. - o Low-orbit-enabled: addressing Telecom needs in the long-term via the stake in in OneWeb
+- maximise cash generation of our heritage businesses in order to fund our transition toward high growth verticals whilst continuing to deliver a high level of shareholder return; - Return to growth in the Connectivity verticals: through the implementation of a "Telecom pivot", aimed at serving the long-term needs of telecom operators.
+To this end, the group will rely on: - geostationary-enabled: in Fixed Broadband with EUTELSAT KONNECT and KONNECT VHTS satellites as well as in other applications via selected investments, - low-orbit-enabled: via the stake in OneWeb.